 NEW ARRIVALS

 You've got the posting but now what?
-Driving on the other side of the road, 110 volts instead of 240, favorites and neighbors instead of favourite neighbours and football suddenly becomes soccer!
+Driving on the other side of the road, 110 volts instead of 240, favorites and neighbors instead of favourites and neighbours and football suddenly becomes soccer!
 There's quite a few things to adjust to in a move to the USA but hopefully this website and your fellow BESA members will be able to make the transition as easy as possible!

-Please do note that while BESA aim to provide the most up to date and accurate information, rules do change and vary from state to state so for any information that relates to legal matters e.g. driving laws and licenses, alcohol regulations etc. please use this information as guide but make sure to check local authority resources to clarify or confirm any such matters.
+Please do note that while BESA aim to provide the most up to date and accurate information, rules do change and vary from state to state so for any information that relates to legal matters e.g. driving laws and licenses, alcohol regulations etc. please use this information as a guide but make sure to check local authority resources to clarify or confirm any such matters.

-Please do note that while BESA aim to provide the most up to date and accurate information, rules do change and vary from state to state so for any information that relates to legal matters e.g. driving laws and licenses, alcohol regulations etc. please use this information as guide but make sure to check local authority resources to clarify or confirm any such matters.
+Please do note that while BESA aim to provide the most up to date and accurate information, rules do change and vary from state to state so for any information that relates to legal matters e.g. driving laws and licenses, alcohol regulations etc. please use this information as a guide but make sure to check local authority resources to clarify or confirm any such matters.

 We may speak a similar language to our US counterparts but there are differences too.